cynic-net/ckssh/README.md

 Copyright and License
 ---------------------

-Ckssh is copyright 2016 by Curt J. Sampson <cjs@cynic.net>
+ckssh is copyright 2016, 2018 by Curt J. Sampson <cjs@cynic.net>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by